Wardenclock1759/News_API/README.md

 # News_API
-## This project is a part of xsolla summer school entry test.
+## This project is a part of Xsolla summer school entry test.

 In this very basic API you can work with:
 - Article - simple model with title, tag and array of users, who liked it.